Badminton in Singapore: Facilities

 In the pre and postwar periods, badminton games and SBA meetings were held mostly at the former Clerical Union Hall before they were shifted to the Old Singapore Badminton Hall after it opened in 1952.
 The old badminton hall was built mainly for the Thomas Cup.
 When the first competition was held in the UK in 1949, the Malayan team won the championship.
 As a result, Malaya also won the right to host the next Thomas Cup, that was scheduled for 1952.
 As there was no suitable indoor sports hall in Malaya then, the Singapore Badminton Association (SBA) decided to build one in Singapore.

-In 1990, all major badminton events were move to the newly built Singapore Indoor Stadium which has a maximum total capacity of 15,000 depending on configuration, with an all-seating configuration of 12,000.
+In 1990, all major badminton events were moved to the newly built Singapore Indoor Stadium which has a maximum total capacity of 15,000 depending on configuration, with an all-seating configuration of 12,000.
 In 2008, after the closure of the original Singapore Badminton Hall, a new Singapore Badminton Hall was opened in 2011 with 14 Olympic-standard courts, permanent seating for 400 spectators, hospitality and VIP viewing galleries.
 Outside the main hall, there is a gymnasium and 14 dormitory rooms for badminton trainees.
 It currently serves as a sport venue for badminton trainings and tournaments like SBA's National Age-Group Singles and Doubles Championships and the Li-Ning Singapore Youth Invitational Series.

 The association headquarter is currently located at the Singapore Sports Hub which was built in 2014.

 Tournaments

 There are numerous tournaments held throughout the year in Singapore.
 Most notably the Singapore Open, an international, BWF-sanctioned tournament organised by the SBA.
 It has been categorised as a BWF World Tour Super 500 event since BWF announced its new events structure in 2018.
 It has since been upgraded to a BWF World Tour Super 750 event from 2023 onwards.
-The tournament, which offered a total prize money of US$370,000 in the 2022 edition, attracts some of the world's best shuttlers.
+The tournament, which offered a total prize money of US$850,000 in the 2023 edition, attracts some of the world's best shuttlers.
 There is another international tournament held in Singapore called the Singapore International and it has been categorised by BWF as an International Series competition.

 At the national level, there is the National Open Championships, a tier 1 SBA Tournament, with the highest ranking points under the National Ranking System.
 There are other SBA sanctioned tournaments, all of which are tier 2 and below events such as Alpha Age Group Series, Brave Sword Series, Papago Badminton Carnival, Pesta Sukan (Badminton), Chinese Swimming Club Age Group Tournament, Berita Harian / Pilot Pen / Ashaway Youth Games and KSA Challenge, which offers national ranking points as well.